utsmok/utsmok.github.io/content/posts/inciteful/index.md

 > Uses data from [OpenAlex](https://openalex.org/)

 [inciteful.xyz](https://inciteful.xyz/) is a wonderful tool that uses a list of papers that you provide to produce a lot of recommendations in clear, concise tables.
-It's completely free and open source, and also uses completely free and open databases to source all information. inciteful has been around for a while.
-Initally using Microsoft Academic graph, moving on to Semantic Scholar's database afterwards, and recently (february 2023) improved things by switching to using OpenAlex as the main source of information.
+It's completely free and open source, and also uses completely free and open databases to source its information. inciteful has been around for a while.
+Initally using Microsoft Academic graph, moving on to Semantic Scholar's database afterwards, and recently (february 2023) improved things by switching to using OpenAlex as the main source for papers.

 So, how does it work?
-You start by supplying it with one or multiple papers.
+You start by supplying it with one or multiple papers, books, or any other item indexed by OpenAlex.
 You can do this either by entering a DOI, paper title, pubmed URL, or arXiv URL; or by importing a BibTeX file containg your sources.
 If you use Zotero (highly recommended!) you can also [install the inciteful zotero plugin](https://github.com/inciteful-xyz/inciteful-zotero-plugin) that lets you add papers directly from Zotero, which makes things even easier.

 ![inciteful zotero](5.jpg)